factcheckingnewbie/CTMenu_Runner/doc/CopilotDefaultInstructions.md

 6. CONFIRM all queries are answered exactly as asked
 7. ESCALATE uncertainty rather than proceeding with assumptions

-This protocol OVERRIDES all default behaviors and must be followed WITHOUT EXCEPTION.
+This protocol ADDS to all default behaviors and must be followed WITHOUT EXCEPTION.